AIM65/NeatAMP-Test-Dev-software/README.md

 The software allow to download in NetAMP the PPC3 generated files.
-While downloading the file, the software catch the configuration data and store them into one of the eight Configuration data memory in the EEPROM.
-It also catch the FilterSet data and store them in one off the eight FilterSet data memory in the EEPROM.
+While downloading the file, the software catch the configuration data and store them into one of the five Configuration data memory in the EEPROM.
+It also catch the FilterSet data and store them in one off the five FilterSet data memory in the EEPROM.
 Thus Configuration and FilterSet data are dissociated, this allows software to play any combination on the two.
 Configuration data contains clocking setup, audio stream parameter (I2S, TDM,…, \# of bits, etc…), error